 - Bring the ATV to a complete stop, apply the clutch lever, and then shift the transmission into first gear. - 2.
-While applying the brake pedal, turn the reverse knob clockwise with your right hand. - Apply the clutch lever and shift the transmission into reverse by pressing down on the shift pedal, and then release the reverse knob.
+While applying the brake pedal, turn the reverse knob clockwise with your right hand. - 3.
+Shift the transmission into reverse by pressing down on the shift pedal, and then release the reverse knob.